-There are many differing opinions as to exactly how many horse breeds there officially are in 2021, with some estimates as low as 150 and others well over 300.
-One thing is for sure, horse breeds are increasing every year, with new breeds constantly being developed and added to registries.
+There are many differing opinions as to exactly how many horse breeds there officially are, with some estimates as low as 150 and others well over 300.
+One thing is for sure: horse breeds are increasing every year, with new breeds constantly being developed and added to registries.

-In this article, we look at the most popular horse breeds in 2021, as well as a bit of the history involved in their development, to give you a rough idea of how many different horse breeds there really are.
+In this article, we look at the most popular horse breeds, as well as a bit of the history involved in their development, to give you a rough idea of how many different horse breeds there really are.
 Let’s get started!

 According to archeological evidence, horses are thought to have first been domesticated at least 6,000 years ago on the grasslands of Ukraine, between southwest Russia and west Kazakhstan.
 They then spread to Europe and Asia and mixed with other wild horses along the way.
 They were likely used both for riding and as a source of meat and milk early on in their domestication.

 A study published in 2017 linked all modern horse genetics back to just two bloodlines: the Arabian horse and the now-extinct Turkoman horse.
 They were selectively bred for desirable characteristics, resulting in all the breeds that we know and love today.

 There are three distinct types of horses: heavy horses, light horses, and ponies.
 That said, many argue that there is also a fourth type: feral horses.
 These different types are all categorized mainly by their size, although this takes into account bone structure and mass, as well as height.